suleiman-hamza/naira-converter/README.md

 ## Naira-X: Your Simple Naira Converter

 Naira-X is a straightforward Naira converter designed to simplify currency conversions for Nigerians.
-It allows you to quickly convert Naira to various international currencies, including `US Dollars (USD)`, `Euros (EUR)`, `British Pounds (GBP)`, and more.
+A simple, no-frills tool that focuses solely on currency conversion.
+Quickly convert Naira to various international currencies, like `USD`, `EUR`, `GBP`, and more.

-A simple, no-frills tool that focused solely on currency conversion.
-Using the latest `vue3`, `vite`, `TypeScript` and other mainstream technology development.
+ Using the latest `Vue3`, `Vite`, `TypeScript` and other mainstream technology for development.
+It comes with chart history for all available currencies.

 **Welcome to the Currency Converter Project!**